La présente publication est aussi disponible en français.

 - is related to our official duties at LAC; or

-- involves lobbying or advocating with LAC.
+- includes lobbying or advocating with LAC.

-When participating in conferences or in public forums via social media, it is helpful to keep in mind that LAC employees are also representatives of the institution and that they should constantly strive to maintain public confidence in their ability to work with integrity and impartiality.
+When participating in conferences or in public forums via social media, it is helpful to keep in mind that LAC employees are representatives of the institution and that they should constantly strive to maintain public confidence in their ability to work with integrity and impartiality.